Merger

 Stock mergers preserve continuity of ownership.
 Target shareholders receive acquirer shares at a specified exchange ratio (e.g., 1.5 acquirer shares per target share).
 Under §354 the receipt is non-taxable: the target's basis carries over to the new acquirer shares; the holding period also carries over.
 Pure stock mergers are common in same-industry consolidations (e.g., Sprint/T-Mobile, Disney/Fox stock components).

 Cash-and-stock mergers are the most operationally complex.
 The total consideration per target share has both a cash component and a stock component; the cash portion is a deemed sale (taxable), the stock portion is a tax-deferred exchange.
-Basis allocates: total target basis × cash fraction = basis used against the cash deemed sale (producing gain/loss); total target basis × stock fraction = basis carried over to the new acquirer shares.
+Recognized gain follows the §356 boot rule — the lesser of the cash (boot) received or the total realized gain — and the new acquirer shares take a substituted basis under §358 equal to the old target basis minus the boot received plus the gain recognized.
 The math is mechanical but easy to get wrong on partial sales of the post-merger position.

 The issuer's Form 8937 (within 45 days of the merger) specifies the per-share cash and stock allocation, the exchange ratio, and the basis-carryover percentages.
 Reverse mergers — where a private company acquires a public shell — can produce taxable events for shareholders even though the legal form is a stock exchange.
 Regulatory and antitrust contingencies are common; the announced ratio at deal close may differ from the initially-announced ratio.